sfh525/FallDetection-SlemanFaiz/README.md

 2. ResNet50
 3. Pose Detection

-The one that yielded the most accuracy was the InceptionV3 model, with an accuracy of 97%.
+The one that yielded the most accuracy was the InceptionV3 model, with an accuracy of 97% (dataslayer-slemanfaiz.ipynb).
 Thus, we ranked 12th overall out of 200+ teams.
-The ResNet50 yielded an accuracy of 91.8%, and the pose detection with 88%.
+The ResNet50 yielded an accuracy of 91.8% (ResNet50.ipynb), and the pose detection with 88% (pose-detection.ipynb).

 # Running Our Notebooks
 The notebook can be run in any environment you would like.
 Make sure to adjust the directory of your dataset and install all the necessary dependencies.